 Over the last four years we have been lucky enough to work with thousands of students, as well as businesses, non-for-profit organisations and community members alike.

-The last four years have been a blessing, but what we are most proud of is that we have met and worked with everyday people who consistently remind us of the capacity people have for growth, forgiveness and magic.
+The last six years have been a blessing, but what we are most proud of is that we have met and worked with everyday people who consistently remind us of the capacity people have for growth, forgiveness and change.
 These people have shown us that when we trust ourselves and own who we are with confidence, kindness and compassion, individuals are capable of creating powerful change in their lives and the world around them.

 We do, what we do, because we believe in the human spirit and that, deep down there is good in all of us.